-- Find out how related you are to the prehistoric people that settled South East England (7500BC-750AD) found at 11 archeological sites in Kent, England. from these sites Maps data: (C) Google Maps 2023
+- Find out how related you are to the prehistoric people that settled South East England (7500BC-750AD) found at various archeological sites in Kent, England, and outside of it.
+Maps data: (C) Google Maps 2023

 - Receive a detailed breakdown of your ancient geographical origins, ancient ancestry maps showing where your ancestors lived and traveled, and your exact genetic similarity to each member of your ancient tribe.

 - Compare your results with over 50 worldwide ancient and modern populations.

 - Reach out and reconnect with your 9500-year-old Kentian ancestors who experienced nearly six millennia of changes from constructing Kent’s ‘Stonehenge’ in Iwade with flint tools to building the remarkable Dover Boat from Bronze tools, until Early Medieval England.

 - Explore how the people of Kent changed over the millennia from Kent's Cavern to Eastry – Their story can be your story.